Witchfinder General-1968

 Grade: B+

-Any film that features horror heavyweights and great actors like Vincent Price, Christopher Lee, and Peter Cushing is well worth the price of admission for the name status alone.
-Each is a mainstay attraction in his own right and combined, results in an orgy of riches.
+Any film featuring horror heavyweights and great actors like Vincent Price, Christopher Lee, and Peter Cushing is well worth the price of admission for the name value alone.
+Each is a mainstay attraction in its own right and, combined, results in an orgy of riches.

-Scream and Scream Again (1969) sputters by limiting the on-screen interaction between the actors but after a reflective pause, I realize the picture is to be revered for its creativity and use of intersecting plotlines into a thrashing crescendo of a surprise ending.
+Scream and Scream Again (1969) sputters by limiting the on-screen interaction between the actors.
+Still, after a reflective pause, I realize the picture is to be revered for its creativity and for its use of intersecting plotlines to build a thrilling crescendo into a surprise ending.

-The audience is offered three segments of the story, each periodically revisited as stand-alone segments that culminate into overlapping components.
+The audience is offered three segments of the story, each revisited periodically as a stand-alone segment that culminates in overlapping components.

-Elsewhere, a deadly intelligence operative reports back to his repressed Eastern European country only to murder his commanding officer with a deadly paralyzing hold.
+Elsewhere, a deadly intelligence operative reports back to his repressed Eastern European country, only to murder his commanding officer with a fatal paralyzing hold.

 Finally, a London detective investigates the brutal deaths of several young women in metropolitan nightclubs.